 HIIT is a great way for athletes to improve their performance.
 The following workout is the most researched method.
 It is the original protocol used by Professor Tabata.

 Tabata training involves 20 seconds of maximum intensity training, followed by 10 seconds of either rest or low intensity.
 That is repeated eight times.
 This will give you a workout that lasts for a mere 4 minutes.
 That 4 minutes, though, will annihilate you if you do it to full intensity.
 The best exercise options for Tabata training are simple movements that you can really push yourself in.
 Cycling, sprinting and rowing are great options.

 Sports Specific Interval Training is ideal for most sports.
 For other sports, such as long-distance running, steady-state cardio is best.
 If you’re a rower, a great HIIT program involves doing 250 meters on the rowing machine followed by 20 push-ups on the floor right next to the machine.
 Going back and forth for 8 rotations will give you an amazingly sharp, short workout.

 Fast Fat Loss Training

-The majority of people who are simply looking to shed body fat at the fastest possible rate should follow a protocol that looks like this:
+The majority of people who are simply looking to shed body and belly fat at the fastest possible rate should follow a protocol that looks like this:

 o A 4-minute moderate-intensity warm-up